Technical Risk Management and Decision Analysis — Introduction and Fundamental Principles

 According to the NASA Risk Management Handbook, a successful risk management strategy must be based on the following tenets:

-- Qualitative assessments must make way for quantitative analyses where applicable and practical.
-This shift must apply to all levels of risk management, from individual risks to aggregate ones and from handling the impact of a single adverse event to managing its primary sources and drivers.
+1. Qualitative assessments must give way to quantitative analyses where applicable and practical.
+This shift should apply to all levels of risk management, from individual risks to aggregate ones, and from handling the impact of a single adverse event to managing its primary sources and drivers.

-- The risk management processes should be systematic, well-developed, and integrated into a formal risk analysis framework.
-The outcomes of these processes should be communicated efficiently to decision-makers to make well-informed decisions.
+2. The risk management processes should be systematic, well-developed, and integrated into a formal risk analysis framework.
+The outcomes of these processes should be communicated effectively to decision-makers, enabling them to make informed decisions.

-- The NASA handbook acknowledges the ease with which decisions can be made by individuals working solo due to highly-developed decision-making methods.
+4. The NASA handbook acknowledges the ease with which decisions can be made by individuals working solo due to highly developed decision-making methods.
 On the other hand, challenges quickly arise inside complex organisational hierarchies.
-Therefore, any risk management strategy should consider the complexity of an organization’s structure, organisational culture, and key stakeholder policies and plans.
+Therefore, any risk management strategy should consider the complexity of an organisation’s structure, organisational culture, and key stakeholder policies and plans.

 3.4 When Is Risk Management Applied